Do you want to know how to deal with isolation? I know firsthand what it feels like; I just went through it for four months prior to COVID-19.

 I had to realize God was not only working on me, but He was also working on my daughter.
 This was going to take time.
 I wish there were an easier way to zap us into the likeness of Jesus, but we are fallen creatures.
 Unfortunately, we don’t learn very fast.

-When you deal with isolation, you have to let go of everything.
+If you want to know how to deal with isolation, I suggest you let go of everything.
 Trust that God is working in his way and in His time.
 Stop toiling.
 Do what you can and let God do the rest.

 Find something fun to do when you are isolated.
 Take a long bath, paint your nails, find a good book, make a fun meal, or start writing.
 You can make life interesting no matter how bad it is.